 2. Exercise regularly

-If you have slightly high blood pressure (prehypertension), exercise can help you avoid developing full-blown hypertension.
-If you already have hypertension, regular physical activity can bring your blood pressure down to safer levels.
+Exercise can also help keep elevated blood pressure from turning into high blood pressure (hypertension).
+For those who have hypertension, regular physical activity can bring blood pressure down to safer levels.

 3. Eat a healthy diet

-Eating a diet that is rich in whole grains, fruits, vegetables and low-fat dairy products and skimps on saturated fat and cholesterol can lower your blood pressure by up to 14 mm Hg.
-This eating plan is known as the Dietary Approaches to Stop Hypertension (DASH) diet.
+Eating a diet rich in whole grains, fruits, vegetables and low-fat dairy products and low in saturated fat and cholesterol can lower high blood pressure by up to 11 mm Hg.
+Examples of eating plans that can help control blood pressure are the Dietary Approaches to Stop Hypertension (DASH) diet and the Mediterranean diet.

-4. Reduce sodium in your diet
+4. Reduce salt (sodium) in your diet

-Even a small reduction in the sodium in your diet can reduce blood pressure by 2 to 8 mm Hg.
+Even a small reduction of sodium in the diet can improve heart health and reduce high blood pressure by about 5 to 6 mm Hg.

 The effect of sodium intake on blood pressure varies among groups of people.
-In general, limit sodium to less than 2,300 milligrams (mg) a day or less.
-However, a lower sodium intake — 1,500 mg a day or less — is appropriate for people with greater salt sensitivity, including:
+In general, limit sodium to 2,300 milligrams (mg) a day or less.
+However, a lower sodium intake — 1,500 mg a day or less — is ideal for most adults.

 - Read food labels.
-If possible, choose low-sodium alternatives of the foods and beverages you normally buy.
+Look for low-sodium versions of foods and beverages.

 - Eat fewer processed foods.
 Only a small amount of sodium occurs naturally in foods.
 Most sodium is added during processing.

 - Don't add salt.
-Just 1 level teaspoon of salt has 2,300 mg of sodium.
-Use herbs or spices to add flavor to your food.
+Use herbs or spices to add flavor to food.

-5. Limit the amount of alcohol you drink
+5. Limit alcohol

-But that protective effect is lost if you drink too much alcohol — generally more than one drink a day for women and for men older than age 65, or more than two a day for men age 65 and younger.
-One drink equals 12 ounces of beer, five ounces of wine or 1.5 ounces of 80-proof liquor.
+Limiting alcohol to less than one drink a day for women or two drinks a day for men can help lower blood pressure by about 4 mm Hg.
+One drink equals 12 ounces of beer, 5 ounces of wine or 1.5 ounces of 80-proof liquor.

-Drinking more than moderate amounts of alcohol can actually raise blood pressure by several points.
+But drinking too much alcohol can raise blood pressure by several points.
 It can also reduce the effectiveness of blood pressure medications.

 6. Quit smoking

-8. Reduce your stress
+8. Reduce stress

-9. Monitor your blood pressure at home and see your doctor regularly
+9. Monitor your blood pressure at home and get regular checkups

 Home blood pressure monitors are available widely and without a prescription.
-Talk to your doctor about home monitoring before you get started.
+Talk to a health care provider about home monitoring before you get started.

 10. Get support

-Supportive family and friends can help improve your health.
-They may encourage you to take care of yourself, drive you to the doctor's office or embark on an exercise program with you to keep your blood pressure low.
+Supportive family and friends are important to good health.
+They may encourage you to take care of yourself, drive you to the care provider's office or start an exercise program with you to keep your blood pressure low.